sapio-lang/sapio/docs/DEVELOPMENT.md

 ordering does not solve circular P2SH commitments or expand bare-descriptor support, and the builder still requires unsigned input-zero templates.

-Script verification uses supplied prevouts; funding UTXO authentication remains required at the caller boundary.
+Script verification uses supplied prevouts; callers outside `bind_psbt` must authenticate them as well.
 Backend enforcement and native CTV node execution are separate release requirements.
 See the [CTV fork repair record](CTV_FORK_AUDIT.md) for exact evidence and limits.
 The separate Core inscription checks cover ordinary Taproot; they do not validate